 Manuscripts must be submitted as a MS Word document.
 Documents compiled in other software, including Google Documents, cannot be accepted.

-Low resolution versions of figures and tables must be inserted into the document in the appropriate place.
-High resolution of figures must, however, also be submitted separately, with each figure as a separate, appropriately labelled file (see details of requirements for figures below).
+Low resolution versions of figures and tables can be inserted into the document.
+High resolution of figures must, however, also be included separately, with each figure as a separate, appropriately labelled file (see details of requirements for figures below).

 Please do not use hidden formatting, including character styles in the manuscript.
 Also avoid nested tables and text boxes.
 Many of these cause corruptions in the design software, and can usually be avoided if authors refrain from copying and pasting from various sources, including other MS Word documents.